magentabusiness/magentabusiness.github.io/_includes/templates/install/k8s-configure-edge-load-balancer.md

 The load balancer will forward all TCP traffic on port 7070.

-After the Edge load balancer is provisioned, you can connect Edge instances to your ThingsBoard server.
+After the Edge load balancer is provisioned, you can connect Edge instances to your IoT Hub server.

 Before connecting Edge instances, you need to obtain the external IP address of the Edge load balancer.
 To retrieve this IP address, execute the following command: